git-pull/tao-of-tmux/manuscript/99-troubleshooting.md

 This will get you something like `/Users/me/Library/Python/2.7` on macOS with Python 2.7 or `/home/me/.local` on Linux/BSD boxes.

-The applications are in the `bin/` folder insite that.
+The applications are in the `bin/` folder inside that.
 So you need to concatenate the two and add them to your [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)).
 Try adding one of these in your `~/.bashrc` or `~/.zshrc`: